Christmas in Kumamoto

 Christmas Supplies

-Suppose you’re looking to celebrate Christmas in more intimate surroundings, i.e., your own home.
-In that case, you can get all you need for a Christmas dinner with all the trimmings from the Meat Guy or Horizon Farms, which has a selection of festive meats, vegetables, and fruit.
-For other supplies, including Christmas trees and festive decorations, check out Costco or Shimo Jima.
+Suppose you’re looking to celebrate Christmas in more intimate surroundings — i.e., your own home.
+You can find everything you need for a Christmas dinner with all the trimmings from the Meat Guy or Horizon Farms, which have a selection of festive meats, vegetables, and fruit.
+For other supplies (including Christmas trees and festive decorations), check out Costco or Shimo Jima.

 やすなり, CC BY-SA 3.0, via Wikimedia Commons